Physical Science Tests

 5. How can I prepare for the examination?

-Reviewing newspapers and books and listening to the news or media in formal Arabic can help prepare you for the test.
+Reviewing newspaper or magazine articles, listening to the news or media, and watching movies (particularly in colloquial Egyptian Arabic) can help prepare you for the test.

 In addition, the following texts are an excellent review of the fundamentals of Arabic: